 Public Use Planning first emerged as a program RARE Center for Tropical Conservation in 1998, then became a project of UNESCO’s World Heritage Center in 2006, then a focus area under the PUP Global Heritage Consortium (see a brief history).
-It remains, however, the centerpiece around which all other programs are being built (see PUP Process).
+It remains, however, the centerpiece around which all other programs are being built (see brochure on Overview of PUP Process).
 The initial concept of a facilitated set of modules that lead to a public use plan, nevertheless, has greatly expanded and become more holistic.
 The document that we share with participating sites is the PUP Manual: Planning Sites for Life.
 See our team below.

 Our expert team is bilingual in Spanish and English, all experienced in international development as well as interpretation, and work from a variety of countries.